 - Decide how much you want to borrow.

 - Choose which lender you are applying to for a loan.

 - Complete your lender's loan application form.
 Send the completed form and a copy of your insurance offer, or in-force policy illustration, to your lender.

-- Take advice from your a financial adviser or a trustee to help you decide how you should buy your policy.
+- Take advice from a financial adviser or a trustee to help you decide how you should buy your policy.
 Life insurance policies are typically bought by an offshore trust or offshore company which buys the policy on your behalf because of the tax and estate planning advantages available.

 - Get your loan approved.

 - Tell your lender how you will be buying the policy and get them to work with your trusted adviser to set up the structure you want to use.